blessingLopes/AutoLayout-park/README.md

 # AutoLayout-park
 ### Swift 2.2 - IOS9+

-Swift IOS projects focused around AutoLayout and animation.
+Series of Swift - IOS projects focused on AutoLayout and Animation.

 * SimpleStackViewAnimation